aragon/geo-browser-contracts/README_DEPLOYMENT.md

 The Managing DAO will be created with the following permissions:

 - The Managing DAO holds `ROOT_PERMISSION` on itself
-- The deployer address holds `EXECUTE_PERMISSION` on the Managing DAO
+- The deployer address also holds `ROOT_PERMISSION` on the Managing DAO

 Among the plugins deployed [in the step above](#2-deploy-your-plugins), one of them should be installed to the Managing DAO.

-When the script from step 2 finishes, you will be prompted with a message like this:
+When the script from step 2 finishes, you should see a message like this:

 ```
 If you wish to configure the Managing DAO: